by Patti Teel

-Children are likely to interpret and respond very differently to their experiences, depending on their temperament.
-Sensitive children are likely to be wonderfully compassionate, bright, creative and imaginative.
+Children are likely to interpret and respond very differently to their experiences depending on their temperaments.
+Sensitive children are likely to be wonderfully compassionate, bright, creative, and imaginative.
 They may also have a difficult time dealing with stressful situations and may be prone to being worried and anxious.

 Rescuing Versus Empowering